Megabd/Distributed-Auction-System/README.txt

 There are two commands, "info" and "bid (amount)" where amount is the amount you wish to bid.
 Auctions last 1 minute and start over when someone bids while there is no Auction active.
 Winners can be seen in log file.
+To crash a server use specifically CTRL + C to crash.
+If you press the cross to close the terminal down it wont log the crash.